 If you are losing money because you can’t work, it is very important to ask your doctor for a disability slip.
 Insurance companies and their attorneys will usually not pay for your lost wages if there is no disability slip, even in obvious cases.
 Likewise, when your doctor says it is okay to go back to work, you should get a work release.

-If you have a cast, crutches, braces, or other items like empty prescription bottles, save them as evidence.
+If you have a cast, crutches, braces, or other physical items, save them as evidence.
 Also, take photos of your injuries and any damage to your car.

 It is important to keep all health care appointments.
 If you miss one, the insurance company and their defense attorneys will always argue that the injuries must not have been serious.
 Always tell your doctor all your injuries, even if one injury hurts the most.
 Do not minimize your injuries, but also do not exaggerate them.
 Your healthcare providers are some of the most important witnesses in your case.
 Be respectful to them.

 Once you have decided to hire an attorney, Do Not Wait.
 An attorney can reduce your stress, answer your questions, and stop the insurance company from taking advantage of you.

 One insurance company in Anchorage even tape- recorded its own injured customer over the phone without telling her!
 That person was my client Marie, and I sued the insurance company for not playing fair.